2025–26 Celtic F.C. Women season

 The 2025–26 season is Celtic Women's 19th season of competitive football.

 Preseason

 Celtic played two behind closed door friendlies against Motherwell and Partick Thistle before heading south to a preseason training camp in Newcastle where they faced Sunderland losing 2-0 at Eppleton CW.

 Scottish Women's Premier League

 The Premier League fixture list was announced on 25 June 2025.
 Celtic began the league season with an away tie at Oriam against Hearts.
+After finishing 3rd in the regular season, the post split fixtures were drawn 25 February 2026, with Celtic facing Hibs at home on 15 March 2026 and the final game of the league season coming against Partick Thistle at home on 24 May 2026.